I mainly work in representation theory of (and harmonic analysis on) p-adic groups. On the side, I’ve done some work in discrete optimization.

 These problems (and many others) can be formulated as mixed-integer programming problems.

 Linear (or quadratic) programming problems ask us to maximize (or minimize) a function of many variables over a domain defined by a series of linear equations and inequalities.
 Good methods exist for solving such problems, even when the variables number in the thousands.

 But mixed-integer problems add a further constraint: certain variables can only take on integer values.
 This is a major complication.

 A standard solution method, known as Branch and Bound (BAB), is marvelous in its simplicity.
 However, it is not guaranteed to terminate in a reasonable amount of time.
 And if time is short, BAB might fail not only to find an optimal solution, but even to find a non-optimal solution.

 I am part of a team that has developed a new method, that we are presently calling NCH, that overcomes some of the limitations of BAB.
 (The other team members are Tony Sterns, Doug Kline, and Scott Collins.
-Initial development was funded by the Office of Naval Research, and we are now pursuing further funding from public and private sources.
+Initial development was funded by the Office of Naval Research.

 Because it is difficult and expensive to formulate large, real-world problems, we have so far only been able to test NCH on randomly generated problems.
 We don’t try to find an optimal solution, only a feasible solution (that is, one that satisfies all of the constraints).
 In practice, the solutions we get are very close to optimal.
 Here is a scatter plot that compares the performance of NCH and BAB on thousands of problems.